How bad is America’s aging electrical infrastructure?

 When power lines and other electrical components age, the risk of a serious electricity accident rises significantly.
 Most utility poles are still made of wood, which makes them more susceptible to collapsing due to weather rot, insect infestations, and accidents.
 And components like deteriorating transformers can experience oil leaks and insulation breakdown, leading to dangerous fires and explosions.
 But this can be prevented with regular inspection, maintenance, and modernization.

-What are we doing to modernize the aging electrical infrastructure in the U.S.?
+What are we doing to modernize the electrical grid in the U.S.?

 The Bipartisan Infrastructure Law, also known as the Infrastructure Investment and Jobs Act, was implemented to give America’s aging electrical infrastructure a much-needed financial boost.
 Additionally, the Federal Energy Regulatory Commission issues orders that are intended to streamline the process of repairing, rebuilding, and updating electrical components and infrastructure, such as power lines, utility poles, and electrical components.